iRobotEducation/create3_docs/docs/setup/provision.md

 Follow the main guide for getting started [here](https://edu.irobot.com/create3-setup).

 ## Select RMW Implementation
-If you are planning to use ROS 2[^1], make sure you have selected the matching RMW (ROS 2 Middleware) implementation as the rest of the nodes in your system.
+If you are planning to use ROS 2[^1], make sure you have selected the matching RMW (ROS 2 middleware) implementation as the rest of the nodes in your system.
 This can be found in the Application &rarr; Configuration menu in the Create® 3 robot's web server, shown in the below image.

 ![Application Configuration Detail](data/appconfig.png)